Live Music in Arlington for a Great Cause

 Friday Night Fireside Music Series, A Fundraiser

 The Friday Night Fireside Music Series, hosted by West Mountain Inn in Arlington continued on April 20th with Joe Bouza and Henry Kwame Jones.
 This acoustic guitar, percussion and vocal duo performs classic rock by artists such as James Taylor, Eric Clapton and the Beatles.
 Bouza who performs regularly in Greenwich area and New York City clubs, is back by popular demand.
 Jones, originally from New York City, is the founder of Infinite Roots; an African drumming and dance troupe that tours and offers youth workshops throughout the country.
 Their performance promises to be a soulful, high energy evening.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+Ask us about VT live music or share your Vermont visit comments.
+To feature your Vermont business, contact us.

 On April 27th the Inn welcomes Hollow Hills.
 This group of local musicians – Bruce Frank (Irish bouzouki, guitar, bass), Karen Frank (whistles, fiddle, concertina & bodhran), John Pozzi (chief balladeer & guitar), and Antje Ruppert (fiddle, flute, recorder, mandolin) have been playing Celtic music in The Manchester And The Mountains area for the past 13 years.Playing songs and ballads, jigs and reels from the Irish and Scottish tradition,their music and voices will lift your spirits.